 We have a substantial amount of debt.
-As of March 31, 2016, we had \$19.3 million outstanding under a loan and security agreement for a term loan, \$14.5 million outstanding (comprised of \$12.5 million under the revolving line of credit and \$2.0 million outstanding under a term loan) under a loan and security agreement, \$1.1 million outstanding under a promissory note with the USAC, and a \$1.5 million FCC civil penalty payable to the U.S. Treasury.
-See Note 5 of the notes to condensed consolidated financial statements.
+As of August 1, 2016, we had approximately \$32.6 million in principal amount outstanding under our New Revolving Credit Facility entered into on August 1, 2016 (see Note 11 of the notes to condensed consolidated financial statements under Part I - Item 1 and 'Liquidity and Capital Resources' under Part I - Item 2 of this Form 10-Q), \$0.7 million outstanding under a promissory note with the USAC and a \$1.2 million FCC civil penalty payable to the U.S. Treasury (see Note 5 of the notes to condensed consolidated financial statements under Part I - Item 1 of this Form 10-Q).
+The New Revolving Credit Facility is collateralized by substantially all of our assets and contains a number of covenants that limit our ability to, among other things, sell assets, make acquisitions or investments, incur debt, grant liens, pay dividends or make distributions, enter into transactions with our affiliates and use all of our available cash on hand and may prevent us from engaging in acts that may be in our best long-term interests.
+The amount of our current debt, our debt service obligations, the collateral pledged under the New Revolving Credit Facility and the covenants to which we are bound may prevent us from being able to timely secure additional debt or equity financing on favorable terms, or at all, or to pursue business opportunities, including potential acquisitions.

-Our loan and security agreements are collateralized by substantially all of our assets and contain a number of covenants that limit our ability to, among other things, sell assets, make acquisitions or investments, incur debt, grant liens, pay dividends, enter into transactions with our affiliates and use all of our available cash on hand and may prevent us from engaging in acts that may be in our best long-term interests.
-The amount of our current debt and the collateral pledged under the loan and security agreements and the covenants to which we are bound may prevent us from being able to timely secure additional debt or equity financing on favorable terms, or at all, or to pursue business opportunities, including potential acquisitions.
 Any debt financing obtained by us in the future would cause us to incur additional debt service expenses and could include restrictive covenants relating to our capital raising activities and other financial and operational matters, which may make it more difficult for us to obtain additional capital and pursue business opportunities.
 If we raise additional funds through further issuances of equity or convertible debt securities, our existing stockholders could suffer significant dilution in their percentage ownership of our company, and any new equity securities we issue could have rights, preferences and privileges senior to those of holders of our common stock.
 If we are unable to obtain adequate financing or financing on terms satisfactory to us when we require it, our ability to continue to grow and support our business and to respond to business challenges could be significantly limited.